LuxDevHQ/LuxDevHQ-Prep-Program-Guide/README.md

 - During the internship, students will participate in real project development using the skills they have learned in the program, working with actual data and contributing to real-world solutions.

 **Target Audience:**
-Aspiring data analysts, data engineers, and professionals looking to upskill in analytics, automation, and real-time data processing.
+This program is designed for aspiring data analysts, data engineers, professionals seeking to upskill in analytics and automation, as well as entrepreneurs looking to make sense of their data.

 **Delivery Mode:**
 Onsite (Live Sessions + Practical Labs)